 This is the significance of buying a burial field in the Land of Israel.
 We must remember: this is not only the site of Sarah's burial, but also the place where Avraham is buried, as is described later in the parasha, and then later the other patriarchs and matriarchs.
 The one person who is not buried in Makhpela Cave is Rachel, about whom the prophet says: “Rachel weeps for her children” (Yirmeya 31:14).

 Why is it Rachel who weeps for her children?
-The answer seems to be simple: Rachel is the one person who is not buried in Makhpela Cave, which symbolizes the Jewish people's hold on the land.
-She has irreversible burial, eternal burial, outside the Makhpela Cave.
-Rachel is detached from the land, and therefore it is specifically she who is capable of understanding the suffering of her people, who are being exiled from their land.
+The answer seems to be simple: Rachel is the one person who is not buried in Makhpela Cave, which symbolizes the Jewish people's hold on the land, with irreversible, eternal burial.
+Outside the Makhpela Cave, Rachel is detached from the land, and therefore it is specifically she who is capable of understanding the suffering of her people, who are being exiled from their land.
 Here we learn the importance and the significance of taking hold of the land.